 Some potential clients who are dealing with mental illness often ask me ‘can hypnosis cause psychosis?’

-It’s a very real concern, which is why if you’re suffering from any kind of psychotic illness, you should do your research before considering hypnotherapy.
+It’s a very real concern, which is why if you’re suffering from any kind of psychotic illness, you should do your research before considering hypnotherapy in Melbourne.

 It’s important to understand the difference between a condition that is organic, or physiological in origin, and one that is psychologically based.

 Psychosis can best be described as a mental disorder where a person loses the capacity to tell what’s real from what isn’t.

 A person affected with psychosis might believe things that aren’t real and/or become confused and behave erratically.
 Symptoms include agitated behaviour, hallucinations and disordered behaviour.

 It can occur as part of other mental illnesses, and in some cases, can be difficult to diagnose.
 Some examples of a psychotic illnesses include schizophrenia, schizoaffective disorder or bipolar affective disorder.

 There’s some evidence that suggests that there may be a genetic predisposition to psychotic illnesses, but you cannot ‘catch’ it from another person.